nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 --8<-- "debug-only-command.md"

-Derive private key, public key and node ID number with checksum (similar to account representation). "as_account" field is **deprecated**
+Returns private key, public key and node ID number with checksum (similar to account representation) from the existing node ID created on startup. "as_account" field is **deprecated**
 _version 20.0 will generate the node_id with `node_` prefix, earlier versions will generate with `nano_` prefix_

 --8<-- "enable-control-warning.md"